status-im/specs/status-whisper-usage-spec.md

 ## Message confirmations

 Sending a message is a complex process where many things can go wrong.
-Message confirmations tell a node that a message originating from it has been received by its peers.
+Message confirmations tell a node that a message originating from it has been seen by its direct peers.

-A node MAY send a message confirmation for any batch of messages received with a packet Messages Code (`0x01`).
+A node MAY send a message confirmation for any batch of messages received in a packet Messages Code (`0x01`).

 A message confirmation is sent using Batch Acknowledge packet (`0x0b`) or Message Response packet (`0x0c`).